Skip to main content

 • Poetics before Modernity: Literary Theory in the West from Antiquity to the Enlightenment, ed.
 Vladimir Brljak and Micha Lazarus (Oxford University Press, under contract).
 Edited collection emerging from the eponymous project, redrawing the map of premodern literary thought across received historical and disciplinary divides.

 • Space in Time: From the Heavens to Outer Space, ed.
-Vladimir Brljak, Veronica della Dora, Stamatina Mastorakou, and John Tresch (under consideration).
+Vladimir Brljak, Veronica della Dora, Stamatina Mastorakou, and John Tresch (in preparation).
 Edited collection emerging from the eponymous conference (Warburg Institute, 2023), exploring the long and global cultural history of the space beyond Earth, from the ancient heavens to modern outer space.

 I am co-founder of 'Poetics before Modernity' (2016-), a collaborative project exploring the history of early literary thought, which I convene with Micha Lazarus and an international team of colleagues.
 The project organizes events in the field and publishes Sources in Early Poetics (Brill), on which I serve as General Editor.